Table of Contents

 |Include in Sitemap||_yoast_wpseo_sitemap-include||Blank for auto, always, or never|

 |Sitemap Priority||_yoast_wpseo_sitemap-prio||Blank for auto, 1 to .1|

 4. Import Your CSV

 Now that your CSV is ready, it’s time to upload it to WordPress.
 Download and activate the Really Simple CSV Importer plugin.
 Once installed, navigate to Tools >> Import >>CSV and upload the document.
 Sit back and let WordPress do the rest of the work for you.
 After the import is complete, run a crawl of the website to ensure that the information was imported properly.

-Once you refine this process, it should only take around half and hour to change the metadata for hundreds or even thousands of pages.
+Once you refine this process, it should only take around half and hour to bulk import metadata for hundreds or even thousands of pages to Yoast.
 Enjoy!

 Search News Straight To Your Inbox

 Join thousands of marketers to get the best search news in under 5 minutes.
 Get resources, tips and more with The Splash newsletter: